jarviscanada/jarvis_data_eng_BrandonWong/linux_sql/README.md

 # Inside crontab in the machine's default editor
 * * * * * $HOME/linux_sql/scripts/host_usage.sh <psql_host> <psql_port> <db_name> <psql_user> <psql_password>
 ```

 ## Implementation
 ### Architecture
 ### Scripts
 ### Database Modeling
+The database has two tables where we keep track of each host machine and each new log is associated with such machine.
+### `host_info`
+- `id`: Unique ID of host machine
+### `host_usage`

 ## Test
+Manual testing was used to test the bash scripts DDL following Base, Alternative and Error cases.
+Here are the following cases for each script.
+### `psql_docker.sh`
+#### Base
+- Create a new Postgres container
+- Start an existing Postgres container
+- Stop an existing Postgres container
+#### Error
+- Create a new Postgres container while an existing one is running
+- Start a non-existing Postgres container
+- Stop a non-existing Postgres container
+- Create a Postgres container with missing arguments
+- Start a Postgres container with more arguments
+- Stop a Postgres container with more arguments
+- Use a command that does not exist
+### `host_info.sh`
+#### Base
+- Add host info to the Postgres container
+#### Error
+- Add host info that already exists
+- Provide invalid number of arguments
+### `host_usage.sh`
+#### Base
+- Add host usage from existing host to Postgres container
+#### Error
+- Add host usage from non-existing host to Postgres container
+- Provide invalid number of arguments

 ## Deployment
 The application is deployed using both **Docker** and `crontab`.
 Docker is used to run the **Postgres** in an isolated environment. `crontab` is used to run the `host_usage.sh` script **every minute** on host machine.